MASTER OF SCIENCE IN

 - Advanced reading, writing, and verbal communication skills.

 The program is available to full-time county juvenile probation officers in Pennsylvania who graduated from an accredited college or university with at least 18 credits in the behavioral or social sciences, and who have been, or will be, employed in the Juvenile Justice System for at least two years prior to admission.
 As space allows, county juvenile detention staff (and other juvenile justice professionals, on a self-pay basis) may be admitted to the program upon the recommendation of the Juvenile Court Administrative Judge.

-The Juvenile Court Judges' Commission pays all tuition costs and lodging (for students traveling more than 50 miles).
+The Juvenile Court Judges' Commission pays for all tuition costs some University fees, and lodging for on-campus class sessions.
 Students are responsible for all other costs, including books, University fees, and travel expenses.
 Cost for books and fees are approximately $800 per year.

 Students agree to attend the program continuously for two calendar years, and to maintain their current employment status for the duration of the program and for at least two years after graduation.
 Students who fail to meet these conditions will be required to reimburse the Commonwealth of Pennsylvania for all, or a portion of, tuition costs paid on their behalf.